araxis/Dotnet_Rc_Car/README.md

 # Dotnet Rc Car

-This is a Remote Control Car, implemented entirely by DOTNET.
+# This is a Remote Control Car, implemented entirely by DOTNET.
+The project consists of a web application, mobile application, an esp32 hardware and MQTT broker.
 <table align="center">
    <tbody>
       <tr>